dalyapraz/general_chat_recreator/README.md

 - Adding annotations via dropdown selections
 - Adding multiple annotations per turn
 - Exporting annotations as CSV
+NOTE!: Reloading the html page will reset all dropdown selections.
+Saving as you go with the html is not a feature.

 ## Quick Start